jamalex/class_tree_proof/README.md

 children of the class -- you don't *which* class to ask this about, so in the worst case you'd have to make one query for *each* class.

+More types of questions
 ----

-P.S.
-More generally, as I indicated, the class might be one of many where the root node is a "school", and a school can have one or more "principals" as children in addition to classes.
+More generally, the class might be one of many where the root node is a "school", and a school can have one or more "principals" as children in addition to classes.
 The other questions I think can be reduced to (A) above, but here they are for posterity: